-Mercury putting on rare show Monday, parading across the sun
+Mercury Putting on Rare Show Monday, Parading Across the Sun

 Venus transits are much rarer.
 The next one isn't until 2117.

-Mercury will cut a diagonal path left to right across the sun on Monday, entering around the 8 o'clock mark and exiting around the 2 o'clock point.
+Mercury will cut a diagonal path left to right across the sun on Monday, entering at bottom left (around the 8 hour mark on a clock) and exiting top right (around the 2 hour mark).

 Although the trek will appear slow, Mercury will zoom across the sun at roughly 150,000 mph (241,000 kph).